QuantEcon/lecture-source-py/source/rst/samuelson.rst

     def y_nonstochastic(y_0=100, y_1=80, α=.92, β=.5, γ=10, n=80):

         """Takes values of parameters and computes the roots of characteristic polynomial.
-           It tells whether they are real or complex and whether they are less than unity in absolute value.
-           It also computes a simulation of length n starting from the two given initial conditions for national income"""
+It tells whether they are real or complex and whether they are less than unity in absolute value.It also computes a simulation of length n starting from the two given initial conditions for national income
+        """

         roots = []